-The route: Start at the Howe Street Stairs and enjoy peek-a-boo views of Lake Union and Portage Bay all the way down to Lakeview Boulevard East.
+The route: Start at the top of the Howe Street Stairs (810 E. Howe St.) and enjoy peek-a-boo views of Lake Union and Portage Bay all the way down to Lakeview Boulevard East.
 Here, you carefully cross the street and into Colonnade Park, the fantastic mountain bike skills course under 1-5.
 The Howe Steps continue to Franklin Avenue East.

 From the bottom of the Howe Street Stairs, continue a few more blocks to Eastlake Blvd. for snacks, or return back up the stairs through the Colonnade Park.
 At Lakeview walk a block south and carefully cross the street to the bottom of the Blaine Street Stairs.

 The Blaine Street Stairs are shorter and border the Streissguth Gardens, a delightful hillside woodland garden that may waylay you with one of its short, rustic trails to picturesque views of the Olympics, Lake Union and downtown Seattle.

 Pair with: Bring your own power snacks, or take a side-trip to Grand Central Bakery’s Eastlake café (1616 Eastlake Ave.
 E., Seattle) for one their classic sandwiches like basil egg salad or the kid’s PB&J on wholegrain campagnolo.

 3. Thornton Creek Water Channel Stairs, Northgate (Seattle)